 Budget.
 Calculate your budget and how much you want to spend per buyer persona and client to reach your revenue goals.
 Take a look at your marketing plan again to make sure you can achieve those goals and evaluate it against your personas and budget.

-Goals.
+Approval.
 If you have to get your plan and budget approved, documenting everything and showing your work will go a long way in gaining approval for the venue marketing plan.
-Tying the marketing plan and budget back to the venue’s mission, vision and SMART goals (the ones you documented in Part 1)
+Tie the marketing plan and budget back to the venue’s mission, vision and SMART goals (those you documented in Part 1).

 Take a hard look at your website and do an extensive assessment.
 Does it look professional?
 Can visitors find the information they are seeking?
 Are you sharing testimonials from satisfied customers?
 Look at all of your buyer personas and make sure each has a path and goal when visiting the website.